Not for downloading or distribution. Copyright owned by Cold FAid, LLC

-The Recommended Daily Allowance (National Institute of Health, Office of Dietary Supplements) of zinc is 8 mg for women and 11 mg for men, with the maximum recommended daily dose of 40 mg.
+The Recommended Daily Allowance (National Institute of Health, Office of Dietary Supplements) of zinc is 8 mg for women & 11 mg for men, with the maximum recommended daily dose of 40 mg.
 Clinical studies advise 75 -100 mg of zinc per day for cold relief, which exceed the RDA maximum.
-Our recommendation suggests 6 zinc lozenges per day for adults ages 18 and over, providing 79.8 mg of zinc for each of 3 days.
-(Cold FAid™ is for ages 18+ years old.
+Our recommendation suggests 6 zinc lozenges per day for adults ages 18 & over, providing 79.8 mg of zinc for each of the first 3 days (72 hours) of a cold.
+(Cold FAid® is for ages 18+ years old.
 If zincum gluconicum 2X is used by ages 12 -17, 4 lozenges per day is recommended by the manufacturer.)

-Metallic taste and nausea are the most common side effects.
-Power through those as the benefits of a shortened and milder cold are worth it!
+Metallic taste & nausea are the most common side effects.
+Power through those as the benefits of a shortened & milder cold are worth it!

 Do not continue to take the zinc lozenges for extended periods unless recommended by your medical provider.
 Zinc can impair copper absorption as well as your immune system if taken in large doses for long periods of time.

-Only "first-generation" or "older" antihistamines are effective in treating a cold for the first 1-2 days.
-Of the first-generation antihistamines, Chlorpheniramine Maleate, used in Cold FAid™, is the least sedating.
+Only "first-generation" or "older" antihistamines are effective in treating a cold for the first 1-2 days (up to 48 hours) of a cold.
+Of the first-generation antihistamines, Chlorpheniramine Maleate, used in Cold FAid®, is the least sedating.

-Antihistamines block the histamine receptors which are throughout your body in blood vessels, muscles (including your heart and lung breathing tubes) and nervous system (including your brain).
-For the purposes of a cold, antihistamines decrease leaky, wide nasal blood vessels, calm the stimulated sneeze reflex, reduce mucous production in the nose/lungs, and ease tightening in the chest caused by histamine.
+Antihistamines block the histamine receptors which are throughout your body in blood vessels, muscles (including your heart and lung breathing tubes) & nervous system (including your brain).
+For the purposes of a cold, antihistamines decrease leaky, wide nasal blood vessels, calm the stimulated sneeze reflex, reduce mucous production in the nose/lungs, & ease tightening in the chest caused by histamine.

 Nasal decongestants target certain nerve receptors in your blood vessels.
-The result in your nose is blood vessel narrowing to decrease local swelling and shrink the inflamed tissue.
-This allows more airflow and reduces mucous thus improving nasal/sinus congestion and sinus pressure during a cold.
+The result in your nose is blood vessel narrowing to decrease local swelling & shrink the inflamed tissue.
+This allows more airflow & reduces mucous thus improving nasal/sinus congestion & sinus pressure during a cold.

 The Pain Reliever counteracts inflammation by shutting down an inflammatory chemical called prostaglandin.
 This chemical is produced by injured cells.
-It primarily acts on nearby tissues causing swelling and pain.
+It primarily acts on nearby tissues causing swelling & pain.
 It is responsible for a fever as well.
-Anti-inflammatories block prostaglandin production, thereby reducing body aches, headaches, and fever.
+Anti-inflammatories block prostaglandin production, thereby reducing body aches, headaches & fever.

 (*NonSteroidal Anti-Inflammatory Drug)